GargiMittal/Helpful-Links/README.md

 # Helpful-Links

-website with collection of all the links we found helpful in Learning. may contain resources for basic, dsa, devlopment, free resources helpful for students
+Website featuring a comprehensive collection of helpful links curated during our engineering period, categorized by different fields.
+The resources cover basics, data structures and algorithms (DSA), development, and free materials beneficial for students.